AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/api-set-up.md

 ## Prerequisites

 To view and visit the [!UICONTROL Encryption] section in Adobe Experience Platform, you must have created a role and assigned the [!UICONTROL Manage Customer Managed Key] permission to that role.
-It is best practice to create a CMK admin role and then provide the [!UICONTROL Manage Customer Managed Key] permission to that role.
-As there is only one action provided by this permission, any user assigned this role can act as the CMK admin.

-In the permissions workspace, make sure to grant your [!UICONTROL User] the CMK admin role before continuing with the guide.
+Any user that has the [!UICONTROL Manage Customer Managed Key] permission can enable CMK for their organization.

 For more information on assigning roles and permissions in Experience Platform, refer to the [configure permissions documentation](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/configure-permissions.html).

-To enable CMK, your [!DNL Azure] Key Vault must be configured with the following settings:
+To enable CMK, your [[!DNL Azure] Key Vault must be configured](./azure-key-vault-config.md) with the following settings:

 * [Enable purge protection](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview#purge-protection)
 * [Enable soft-delete](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview)